Canon M100 vs Nikon D610

 Studio photographers will appreciate that the Nikon D610 (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M100 and the D610 are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the M100 followed on from the Canon M10.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon M100 better than the Nikon D610 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.